pcbouman-eur/SpreadsheetGrade/README.md

 ## Quick demo

-Assuming a modern enough version of Java (>= 8) and Maven are installed, the following steps can be used to test this:
+Assuming a modern enough version of Java (>= 8) and Maven are installed, the following command can be used to compile the project and obtain the runnable jar files mentioned above.

 ```
 mvn package
 ```

-A demo assignment can be found in `/example`.
+A test case for demonstration purposes can be found in `/example`, which contains an assignment specification `example.xml`, a reference spreadsheet `reference.xlsx` and a spreadsheet that contains a partially correct and partially incorrect solution attempt `handin.xlsx`.

 ### Running the GUI